tenaciousRas/ledwax-photon-firmware/README.md

 An IoT LED controller for Particle Photon with support for PWM LEDs and WS28xx LED Strips.

 ## Features
-* Control arrays of LED strips from a single Photon.
+* Efficiently control arrays of LED strips from a single Photon.
 * Set LED colors.
 Millions of choices.
 * Set LED brightness.
 255 choices.
 * Many display modes for single and multi-pixel LED strips.